radavis/radavis.github.io/_posts/2017-07-13-captive-portal-is-dead.markdown

 ## Resources

-Want to read more on this subject.
-Check out these resources:
+Want to read more on this subject?
+Please take the time to read these resources:

 * [http.rip](http://http.rip/)
 * [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security#Applicability)